folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I flood the market with my best regards, I paid your dues" > Flood the market

-* “Flooding the market” refers to the act of releasing a large quantity of a particular product into the a particular market in a short period of time.
+* “Flooding the market” refers to the act of releasing a large quantity of a particular product into a particular market in a short period of time.

-* For Kendrick, flooding the market could refer to the release of the current track and a subsequent album which would flood the music market with sales and streams.
-The idea of "streaming" music also connects to the theme of water introduced by the word "flood".
+* For Kendrick, flooding the market could refer to the release of the current track and a subsequent album, which would flood the music market with sales and streams.
+The idea of "streaming" music also connects to the theme of water introduced by the word "flood."

 {{< /details >}}